 Newberry Traveling Collections

-Can’t came to the Newberry?
-Let the research library come to you!
+Can’t come to the Newberry?
+Let our research library come to you!

 The Newberry is pleased to offer two new opportunities for teachers and high school students to work with original primary sources in their own classrooms.

 The Civil War